 Hear from Psychology Assistant Professor David C. R. Kerr, Oregon Social Learning Center, who will discuss “Boys, Men, Fathers: A 30-year intergenerational study of how fatherhood impacts men and their families” at 10 a.m. at HFC room 115.
 Hallie Ford Center Endowed Director Richard Settersten will provide an introduction titled “How Fatherhood Matters for Men’s Lives.”

 Dr. Kerr studies the development of depression and conduct problems, and the prevention of youth suicide and health-risking sexual behaviors.
-Read David C. R. Kerr’s OSU faculty bio, and his Oregon Social Learning Center bio.
+Read David C. R. Kerr’s OSU faculty bio.

 Rick Settersten is a professor of Human Development and Family Sciences at Oregon State University and Endowed Director of the Hallie E. Ford Research Center for Healthy Children and Families.
 Read Rick Settersten’s full bio.